substrate-developer-hub/substrate-contracts-workshop/2/creating-an-event.md

 Creating an Event
 ===

-Recall that contract calls cannot directly return a value to the outside world.
-However, often we will want to indicate to the outside world that something has taken place (e.g., a transaction has occurred or a certain state has been reached).
-We can alert others that this has occured using an `Event`.
+Recall that contract calls cannot directly return a value to the outside world when submitting a transaction.
+However, often we will want to indicate to the outside world that something has taken place (e.g. a transaction has occurred or a certain state has been reached).
+We can alert others that this has occurred using an `event`.

 ## Declaring Events